sutkarsh/focal/README.md

 python -m experiments.rotation_2D # Replace `rotation_2D` with the name of the task you want to run.
 ```

-## TODO:
-- 3D Viewpoint shift code
-- Upload checkpoints for the pre-trained models
-- Code to make plots from saved results

 ## Installation
 The recommended way to install the code is using [uv](https://github.com/astral-sh/uv) package manager, however, we also provide a `requirements.txt` file for pip users.